bbauska/W3Cx-5of5/README.md

   alt="Example: index.html: update heading using JavaScript." />
 </p>

-During week 1, we will see other examples with different sort of applications of JavaScript.
+<p>During week 1, we will see other examples with different sort of
+applications of JavaScript.
 And, we will first give some explanations about variables, functions, some basics events handling: how to detect a click? how to debug the code?
 What tools we're going to uses for writing Javascript code, and so on.
 JavaScript is the third of the &quot;magic trio&quot;: HTML5/CSS/JavaScript.
-It is the only programming language a browser can run (without installing any plugins or extensions), and it&apos;s a real standard of the Web (even if not standardized by the W3C).
+It is the only programming language a browser can run (without installing any plugins or extensions), and it&apos;s a real standard of the Web (even if not standardized by the W3C).</p>

 <h4>Why do we call it &quot;the interactive glue between HTML and CSS&quot;?</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->